singer-io/tap-bigcommerce/Docs.md

 ### Coupons

-If coupons are updated after creation, they will not be replciated.
-Change replication to full
+Coupons do not have a `date_modified` field, and replicated on the `id` field could mean edits to coupons after creation would not be synced.
+Instead, we use a full table replication, but store the timestamp of the last sync in the state file.
+Then, within the configuration, we can select the minimum number of hours that must have elapsed before the Coupons table is replicated again - default is 24 hours - that way you only replicate the table once a day and not on every tap run.

 Primary Key: `id`

-Replication Method: INCREMENTAL
+Replication Method: FULL_TABLE

-Bookmark Column: `date_modified`
+Bookmark Column: `last_sync`